Server-Side Request Forgery (SSRF) in Rails: Risks and Mitigation

 end

 In this example, the fetch action takes a URL from the params hash and uses open-uri to fetch the content.
+The URI.parse method follows the URI syntax defined in RFC 39864.
 An attacker could abuse this by providing a URL that points to an internal service:

 http://localhost:8080/adminhttp://169.254.169.254/latest/meta-data/(AWS EC2 metadata endpoint)file:///etc/passwd